Tasks

 • easier to manage code as separate container images

-• need more than 10GB disk
+• need more than 10GB storage

 • need special hardware resources (e.g., GPU)